Skip to main content

 Zed.zed/settings.json{ "context_servers": { ... } }

-Claude Code.mcp.json{ "mcpServers": { ... } } — requires "type": "http" on URL servers
+Claude Code.mcp.json{ "mcpServers": { ... } } (requires "type": "http" on URL servers)

 See the scaffolder source for the exact per-editor config, or rerun npm create agentmark@latest -- --client <vscode|cursor|zed|claude-code> to regenerate.

-Docs MCP
+MCP servers

-Per-IDE setup for agentmark-docs
+Per-IDE setup for agentmark-docs and the trace server